WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 validate as shared.
 An expression validates as shared if its instruction sequence validates as shared.
 An instruction sequence validates as shared if each instruction in the sequence validates as shared.
-An instruction validates as shared if its instruction type validates as shared, which is the case if each of its input and output value types validates as shared.
+An instruction validates as shared if its instruction type validates as shared, which is the case if each of its input and output value types validates as shared and it only contains indices of globals, functions, tables, or memories that are themselves shared.

 The sharedness of function types is described below along with the sharedness of other `comptype`s.